Brian O'Hara: Newark Police Division

 O'Hara was sworn in as a Newark police officer in 2001 and began as a patrol officer in the city's West District, serving in the Vailsburg Task Force and Safe City Task Force.
 As a sergeant, he worked as a field supervisor in the North District and the Office of Policy and Planning.
 As a lieutenant, he was the North District Executive Officer and served as a special assistant to the Police Director.
 He commanded the Metro Division and Traffic Unit.

 In 2017, O'Hara was promoted to captain and appointed to oversee the implementation of a federal consent decree mandating the City of Newark reform its policies and training around police use of force, civilian oversight, supervision, internal affairs, and procedures for stops, searches, and arrests.
 He was known to lead town hall meetings to obtain community input for reforming police policies, and he was credited by the independent federal monitor for the "unprecedented progress with policy development, drafting new policies required by the Consent Decree, and proposing revisions to some of its current policies to meet Consent Decree standards."

 Peter Harvey, who served as the first African-American Attorney General of New Jersey, attributed the success of Newark's compliance with a federal consent decree to reform the Newark Police Department to O'Hara.
 He acknowledged that some supervisors retired as they struggled to keep up with the pace of change.
 Furthermore, Harvey recognized O'Hara's efforts in implementing policies that went beyond the requirements of the agreement, which resulted in significant progress in the police force's reform in Newark.
-The effort to reform the Newark Police led by O’Hara resulted in Newark's going an entire year without a police-involved shooting.

 From 2020 until being appointed Public Safety Director, O'Hara served as deputy chief and Commander of the Accountability, Engagement, and Oversight Bureau of the Newark Police Division.
 This Bureau comprises the Office of Professional Standards (Internal Affairs); Consent Decree and Planning Division; Training Division; Firearms Range; Community & Clergy Affairs Unit, Technology Unit, Compliance Unit; All Force Investigation & Tracking Team (AFIT); Risk Management Unit, Advocate Unit, and the Candidate Investigations Unit.